SumoLogic-Labs/sumocli/README.md

 ### Credentials File

 The credentials file stores the same information as the environment variables however, it can be generated interactively using `sumocli login`.
+The Sumo Logic Access ID and Access Key are encrypted (using AES-256) before being written to the credentials file to reduce the risk of the credentials being used outside of Sumocli.

+Encryption of the Sumo Logic Access ID and Access Key was added in v0.9.0 of Sumocli, if you are running an earlier version of Sumocli you will need to regenerate your credentials file by running `sumocli login` if you want to leverage encryption at rest.
+If you need to know which Access ID sumocli is configured to use you can run `sumocli login --showAccessId` and the plaintext access ID will be displayed.

 The credential file is stored in the following locations depending on your operating system.

 ```